 Step 1 – Start by digging around 12 inches around the stump with the broad end of your mattock.
 You may need to dig deeper depending on the size of the stump.

 Step 2 – The above step would help you loosen the dirt around the stump.
 Once done you will need to shovel it out.
 This is the most laborious part of the task and you need to be prepared to remove large amounts of soil and bigger the stump, more soil needs to be removed.
-The process should be repeated till you have access to roots that need to be cut.
+The process should be repeated until you have access to roots that need to be cut.

 Step 3 – For removing the roots you can choose either a chainsaw if you have it or an axe.
 You can also make use of a hand saw to sever the roots from the trunk.